jassummisko/teamenu/README.md

 ![tmenu](https://github.com/jassummisko/tmenu/blob/master/img/logo.png)

-# tmenu: a terminal menu inspired by dmenu
+# tmenu: a simple terminal menu utility

 ## What does it do?